-This obviously causes some creative thinking re verification and validation (V&V) that is often part of a downstream activity, quite apart from development.
+Conversational requirements obviously requires some creative thinking about verification and validation (V-and-V) that is often part of a downstream activity, quite apart from development.

 And, third: agile is realistic vis a vis a project of intangibles wherein there are really no physical limitations to constrain requirements.

 All this takes us back to the challenge discussion: When is agile project "done"?